Vision & Strategy

 Start Your Impact Journey With Us

-The following impact-oriented questions help you to reflect on how you might best contribute, including potential cause areas and career strategies.
+The following impact-oriented questions may help you to reflect on how you could best contribute and reduce suffering potentially along multiple cause areas and target groups.

 - What are Crucial Considerations for impact of your project, donations or career plans?